kirtfitzpatrick/writer-reader/README.md

  * will be configs of some sort.
 This is about code reuse after all.
 Same code,
  * different config file.
  * Even Readers will call the Writer to generate the key for maximum consistency.
- * For convenience you would usually pre-assign prototypes to consts at the
+ * For convenience you would usually pre-assign prototypes to `const`'s at the
  * bottom of whatever your decorator file is.
 Ex.
  * const EnvKeyPrototype = Config.prototype.genEnvKey;
  */